Jordan-Pierce/CoralNet-Toolbox/CoralNet_API/README.md

 2  mcr_lter1_fringingreef_pole1-2_qu1_20080415.jpg   548    1054
 ```

-If `row` and `column` are not provided, the sampled points will be saved in
+If `row` and `column` are not provided, points will be sampled and saved in
 a "points" folder located in the source folder within the output directory.
 Predictions from the model will be saved in a "predictions" folder located
 in the source folder within the output directory.